 Once you save the new statement, you cannot change this definition.

-- Purpose: The purpose of this consent, this will be visible to the end user.
+- Enter the Purpose of this consent statement, that will be visible to the end user.

-- Document URL: The URL of the PDF version of this consent statement (must be HTTPS).
+Document URL: Provide your own HTTPS URL of the PDF version of this consent statement.

 - Click Add.

 Repeat for any other supported locales that you offer.